jeroenterheerdt/HAsmartirrigation/README.md

 |:---------------------------|
 | Stop what you're doing and [capture your V1 configuration](https://github.com/jeroenterheerdt/HAsmartirrigation/wiki/Migrating-from-version-1-(v0.0.X)-to-version-2-(202X.X.X)) _before_ installing V2.
 V2 is a complete overhaul of this integration and there is no upgrade path.
 This means that effectively you will have to start over.
 See the [Wiki](https://github.com/jeroenterheerdt/HAsmartirrigation/wiki/Migrating-from-version-1-(v0.0.X)-to-version-2-(202X.X.X)) for instructions.
 We will not be able to recover your V1 configuration if you don't capture it before installing V2. |

-This integration calculates the time to run your irrigation system to compensate for moisture loss by [evaporation](https://en.wikipedia.org/wiki/Evaporation) and [evapotranspiration](https://en.wikipedia.org/wiki/Evapotranspiration).
+This integration calculates the time to run your irrigation system to compensate for moisture loss by [evapotranspiration](https://en.wikipedia.org/wiki/Evapotranspiration).
 Using this integration you water your garden, lawn or crops precisely enough to compensate what has evaporated.
-It takes into account precipitation (rain,snow) and evapotranspiration and adjusts accordingly, so if it rains or snows less or no irrigation is required including optinal weather forecast.
-Multiple zones can be supported as each zone will have its own flow configuration.
+It takes into account precipitation (rain, snow) and moisture loss caused by evapotranspiration and adjusts accordingly.
+If it rains or snows less than the amount of moisture lost, then irrigation is required.
+Otherwise, no irrigation is required.
+The integration can take into account weather forecasts for the coming days and also keeps track of the total moisture lost or added ('bucket')
+Multiple zones are supported with each zone having it own configuration and set up.

-The integration keeps track of weather data and uses the weather info by default at 23:00 (11:00 PM) or you choose the time to calculate duration per zone.
-It then calculates the exact runtime in seconds to compensate for the next evaporation.
+By default, the integration keeps track of weather data during the day by collecting it hourly.
+Then, at 23:00 (11:00 PM) the required zone irrigation runtime is calculated based on the collected weather data.
+All of this is configurable for maximum flexibility.

 Each zone may have it's own mapping to calculation modules and sensor groups.
-You can define as much modules or sensor groups as you need or want.
+You can define as many modules or sensor groups as you need or want.

-It's also possible to enable or disable the use for Open Weather Map for weather data and forecasting.
-If it is disabled you want to use another source, such as your own weather station, exclusively.
-If you turn it off, you will not be able to use forecasts.
-Leave this on if you intent to use Open Weather Map for at least part of the weather data, including forecasting.
-If you enable it the API Key for Open Weather MAP can be changed also like the version you want to use (API 2.5 or 3.0).

-This integration uses reference evapotranspiration values and calculates water budgets from that.
-This is an industry-standard approach.
-Information can be found at https://www.rainbird.com/professionals/irrigation-scheduling-use-et-save-water, amongst others.

 The integration uses the [PyETo module to calculate the evapotranspiration value (fao56)](https://pyeto.readthedocs.io/en/latest/fao56_penman_monteith.html).
 Also, please see the [How this works](https://github.com/jeroenterheerdt/HAsmartirrigation/wiki/How-this-component-works) Wiki page.
-But also other modules are available and can be extended by the community.
+Other modules are available and can be extended by the community.

-This is all the integration does, and this is on purpose to provide maximum flexibility.
+Calculating durations is all the integration does, and this is on purpose to provide maximum flexibility.
+It does not control any valves.
 Users are expected to use the value of `sensor.smart_irrigation_[zone_name]` to interact with their irrigation system and afterwards call the `smart_irrigation.reset_bucket` service.
 [See the example automation](https://github.com/jeroenterheerdt/HAsmartirrigation#operation-modes).

 > **Note - use this integration at your own risk - we do not assume responsibility for any inconvience caused by using this integration.
 Always use common sense before deciding to irrigate using the calculations this integration provides.
 For example, irrigating during excessive rainfall might cause flooding.
 Again - we assume no responsibility for any inconvience caused.**